ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 to receive notifications when a security fix is released in a GitHub-hosted dependency.
 - If you're not using GitHub for your project, you can create a dummy project on GitHub with the same dependencies as your real project, and enable Dependabot notifications for that.
 - Ensure you get notifications about security fixes in JavaScript dependencies.

+### Monitor logs

+- Enable logging for [[= product_name =]], the web server, any frontend proxies, and the database.
+- Monitor the logs for unusual and suspicious activity.
+Consider using log monitoring software to make this easier.
+- Consider using different accounts for manual administrative tasks and for the day-to-day running of your installation.
+You could for instance configure [[= product_name =]] to use a different database user than the one you use during upgrades.
+This can make it easier to filter out noise in your log monitoring solution.